 This page describes quotas and request limits for Cloud Storage.
 You can request increases to quotas, but limits cannot be adjusted.

 Highly available applications should not depend on bucket creation or deletion in the critical path of their application.
 Bucket names are part of a centralized and global namespace: any dependency on this namespace creates a single point of failure for your application.
-Due to this and the 1 operation per 2-second limit mentioned above, the recommended practice for highly available services on Cloud Storage is to pre-create all the buckets necessary.
+Due to this and the 1 request per 2-second limit mentioned above, the recommended practice for highly available services on Cloud Storage is to pre-create all the buckets necessary.

 There is an update limit on each bucket of once per second, so rapid updates to a single bucket (for example, changing the CORS configuration) won't scale.